videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/methods.md

 ### changeWebcam()

 - It is used to change the webcam device.
-- If multiple webcam devices are connected, then by using `changeWebcam()`, one can change the camera device.
+- If multiple webcam devices are connected, by using `changeWebcam()`, one can change the camera device.

 #### Parameters